jackbrookes/jackbrookes.github.io/src/content/my-work.md

 ## Unity experiments

-The [Unity Experiment Framework (UXF)](http://immersivecognition.github.io/unity-experiment-framework) - Framework for human behaviour experiments in Unity, including enabling VR experiments and remote data collection.
-I developed it during my PhD and have been continually updating it since then.
-It is open-source so people around the world can use it or even contribute changes.
-It includes complex systems for experiment flow and data collection in a set of easy-to-use Unity components.
+The [Unity Experiment Framework (UXF)](http://immersivecognition.github.io/unity-experiment-framework) - Framework for human behaviour experiments in Unity, including enabling virtual reality experiments and remote data collection.
+It gives researchers easy-to-use tools to create applications to investigate how humans learn, move, and think.
+I developed it during my PhD, made it open source, and have been continually updating it since then.
+UXF includes complex systems for experiment flow and data collection in a set of simple Unity components.

 <img src="/static/image/uxf.png"/>